bartosz11/mcpingtest/README.md

 # mcpingtest

 A Minecraft plugin allowing you to set up a server for testing in-game latency.
 Note: there's also a standalone server that does the same thing built on top of Minestom, currently supports 1.19.3.
+You can check it out [here](https://github.com/bartosz11/mcpingtest-standalone).

 ## Why?